 Why combine charity and investment?

 Fundraising is getting tougher and charities need new ways to fund their missions (Check out this blog post on demographics to find out more).
 A profitable business can do that.
 Furthermore, certain missions can be accelerated by pairing charity with business.
 If you want access to the power brokers of a society, you earn that right by creating jobs and building the economy.
-If you want to lift a society out of poverty, then help them build successful businesses.
+If you want to lift a society out of poverty, help them build successful businesses.

 Business needs the heart of charity to reclaim its purpose as a significant contributor to human flourishing.

 God designed his economy - from the beginning, before the Fall - to include man's work as part of His plan.
-As Eventide points out, "God chooses to do his great work of provision in a sort of quiet partnership with a very specific group of people — those in business."
+As Eventide (a kingdom-focused mutual fund company) points out, "God chooses to do his great work of provision in a sort of quiet partnership with a very specific group of people — those in business."
 (I suggest reading the whole article).
 This means that business has a critically important role in the world beyond simple financial increase.
 Scripture makes clear that "wealth" extends well beyond economics to include all of human flourishing - access to beauty, rest, friendship, family, healthy community, meaningful work.

 But by making the increase of shareholder value the only measure of a successful business, we've lost the true soul of business.
 Certainly profit is central; without it, there can be no flourishing.
 It's simply not the only thing that matters.
-Pairing the other's-focused, missional aspects of charity with wealth creation, we can reclaim the best of what business was intended to be.
+By pairing the other's-focused, missional aspects of charity with wealth creation, we can reclaim the best of what business was intended to be.

 Investments in impact companies get a 40% “bonus” with a charitable contribution deduction and potentially multiply your giving impact.